From Galway to the Cliffs of Moher: 5 Best Ways to Get There

 We may earn a commission from affiliate links ()

-The beautiful west coast city of Galway is the perfect base from which to explore Ireland's magnificent scenery.
-Popular for its rich history and vibrant culture, Galway also serves as an important transportation hub, with connections via road, rail, and air to the nation's capital of Dublin and numerous other popular places to visit.
+The magnificent west coast city of Galway is the perfect base from which to explore some of Ireland's most magnificent scenery.
+From here, connections via road, rail, and air link the west coast to the nation's capital of Dublin some 200 kilometers away to the east.

-One of Ireland's most popular day trips is from Galway to the Cliffs of Moher.
-Just over 90 minutes' drive by car from the city center (and only a little longer by public transit), this must-see tourist attraction occupies a 13-kilometer stretch of stunning Irish coastline, much of it easily accessible by well-marked footpaths.
+One of Ireland's most popular day trips can be enjoyed here, and entails making the journey from Galway to the Cliffs of Moher.
+Just over 90 minutes' drive away by car from the city center (and only a little longer by public transit), this must-see Irish tourist attraction occupies a 13-kilometer stretch of stunning Irish coastline, much of it easily accessible by well-marked footpaths.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.